 between literature, images of fruits and flowers, bicycles, and titan legs

 The overall relationship between humans and the category of animals is much chronicled in European history.
-In fact, human-induced killing of animals was acknowledged by Greek philosophers Aristotle, 384−322 BC, and Plutarch, 45−125 AC, respectively as a kind of war.
+In fact, the human-induced killing of animals was acknowledged by Greek philosophers Aristotle, 384−322 BC, and Plutarch, 45−125 AC, respectively, as a kind of war.
 In the eyes of Plutarch, the killing of animals had profound impacts on human society; here quoted from Moralia, On the eating of Flesh, lecture II:

 ‘Even so, in the beginning, some wild and mischievous beast was killed and eaten, and then some little bird or fish was entrapped.
 And the love of slaughter, being first experimented and exercised in these, at last passed event to the labouring ox, and the sheep that clothes us, and to the poor cook that keeps the house; until by little and little, insatiableness being strengthened by use, men came to the slaughter of men, to bloodshed and wars.’

 For most people, there were few or no other choices than to obey the master, the sovereign, the owner of the land, and take part in the killing of others, human and nonhuman, in wars and in hunting.
 Yet, most ordinary people subsisted on a mainly frugal diet, eating that which resulted from working the soil, collecting fruit and berries from trees and bushes, catching occasional fish from streams and lakes.
 In fact, the killing of other mammals, ‘meat’, was never a standard feeding ingredient for the European majority.
 The consumption of animal flesh by the society’s elite constituted rather a manifestation of power, towards other creatures, and towards the people.